CodeWithKyrian/transformers-php/docs/getting-started.md

 ```

 > [!CAUTION]
-> The ONNX library is platform-specific, so it's important to run the `composer require`, or `transformers install`
+> The shared libraries is platform-specific, so it's important to run the `composer require`, or `transformers install`
 > command on the target platform where the code will be executed.
 In most cases, this will be your development machine
 > or a server where you deploy your application, but if you're using a Docker container, run the `composer require`
 > command inside that container.

-This command sets up everything you need to start using pre-trained ONNX models with TransformersPHP.
+That's it!
+You're now ready to use TransformersPHP in your PHP application.

 ## Pre-Download Models